Draining plants & other tips

 Exfoliating once a week on targeted areas of the body helps regenerate the epidermis and smooth out irregularities.

-• A few spoonfuls of nettle oil (or olive/hazelnut oil)
+- A few spoons of nettle oil (or olive/hazelnut oil)

-Then apply the mixture to damp skin and massage gently.
+Then apply the mixture to wet skin and massage gently.

 4. Oil massages